-- (a) If an employee is absent without authorized leave for twelve (12) or more consecutive days under the provisions of Section 17.1, the employee shall be considered to have abandoned the position and voluntarily resigned from the University. - (b) Notwithstanding paragraph (a), above, if the employee's absence is for reasons beyond the control of the employee and the employee notifies the University as soon as practicable, the employee will not be considered to have abandoned the position.
+(a) If an employee is absent without authorized leave for twelve (12)seven or more consecutive days under the provisions of Section 17.1, the employee shall be considered to have abandoned the position and voluntarily resigned from the University.

+(b) Notwithstanding paragraph (a), above, if the employee's absence is for reasons beyond the control of the employee and the employee or a representative notifies the University as soon as practicable with a reasonable and supportable explanation, the employee will not be considered to have abandoned the position.